Join our newsletter!

 The Armor of Light

-Two people of faith — an Evangelical activist and a mother whose son was murdered — find common ground in the fight against gun violence.
+Meet two people of faith from very different backgrounds — an Evangelical anti-abortion activist and an African American mother whose son was murdered — who find common ground in the fight against the rising tide of gun violence.

 Premiere Date